 —Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

-1 Type of Information Collection: Extension of a currently approved collection.
+1. Type of Information Collection: Extension of currently approved collection

-2 The Title of the Form/Collection: Customer Satisfaction Assessment.
+2. The Title of the Form/Collection: State Criminal Alien Assistance Program

-5 An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: An estimated 1,000 respondents will complete the Customer Satisfaction Assessment survey in 2018.
-This estimate is based on the number of respondents in prior years of this collection.
-It is estimated that no more than 800 respondents will apply.
+5. An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that no more than 800 respondents will apply.
 Each application takes approximately 120 minutes to complete and is submitted once per year (annually).

 If additional information is required contact: Melody Braswell, Department Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Two Constitution Square, 145 N Street NE, 3E.405A, Washington, DC 20530.

 Department Clearance Officer for PRA, U.S. Department of Justice.